-Excessive or repetitive air swallowing (also known as aerophagia) produces unfavorable GI symptoms, like bloating, belching, abdominal distension, and flatulence.
+Excessive or repetitive air swallowing (also known as aerophagia) produces unfavorable GI symptoms, like bloating, stomach ache, belching, abdominal distension, and flatulence.
 When swimming, your body is placed into a horizontal position and swallowing too much air (big gulps), not fully exhaling underwater prior to taking the next breath, mouth-only breathing (not using the nose), and rapid/short breathing patterns may trap gas in the stomach, increasing the risk of post-swim flatulence.

 1. Control your breathing when swimming to avoid taking big gasps of air.
 Aim for more frequent breathing (e.g., every other stroke), and make sure to forcefully exhale underwater before taking your next breath.
 Create controlled, rhythmic, and calm breathing patterns before trying to increase your speed or effort in the water.